The Test of A “Reasonable Woman”: Battered Woman Syndrome as a Defence from Criminal Liability in the Nepalese Legal System

 These findings must be taken into account while making an express provision on battered women syndrome.
 There are short-comings on the theory propounded by Walker.
 Further, there are serious issues like the introduction of junk science, while introducing expert testimony, which can again introduce a new plague.
 While an express provision does possess a risk of “generalisation”, what cannot be denied is that fact that many states have effectively implemented the findings on BWS, by providing broad interpretation to the law concerning BWS.
 The practice of mandatory minimum punishment for battered woman who kill must end, if all the requirements of the defence are made out.
 Rather than merely limiting BWS as a mitigating factor for punishment, there is a need to provide full self-defence in appropriate cases.
 Similarly, there is also a need to address the potential misuse that such provisions can have, and therefore limitation is necessary to prevent it from being used as a sword rather than a shield.
 For example; in a case (from the US), a woman victim of domestic violence, was correctly not a given a protection under the garb of BWS, wherein she had hired a person to kill her husband after being separated for two months.
 Further, the killing took place at the defendant’s house and she was encouraging the homicide.
 However, there have been cases where imperfect self-defence has been provided to a battered woman, despite her act of hiring a man to kill her husband.
 Therefore, the potential provision on BWS should be broad enough to introduce the practice of full self-defence and to prevent creation of a “new myth”, while also providing adequate discretion to the judiciary to filter out cases to prevent the abuse of such provisions.
 As already mentioned, case-specific and idiosyncratic diagnosis should not be disturbed if any express provision is introduced.
 Additionally, the provision should also make expert testimony easily admissible in such cases because the issue of BWS is multi-disciplinary, and is not just limited to the study of law.

 *Kiran Paudel is a Founding Partner at Wisdom Law Associates, Kathmandu.
-The author holds LL.M degree (in Criminal and Commercial Law) and M.A. in Political Science from Tribuvan University.
+The author holds LL.M. degree (in Criminal and Commercial Laws) and M.A. in Political Science from Tribhuvan University.
 He is currently a candidate for Master in Public Administration, Tribhuvan University.

 (The editorial board is thankful towards Prof. Dr. Rajit Bhakta Pradhananga for his advice.)